15 Hardboiled/American Crime Essentials

 Soft Touch John D. Macdonald (1958) The Travis McGee stories are unbearably sexist and pompous, but some of the MacDonald standalones are pretty good.
 The lesser-known and excellent Soft Touch came recommended by Allan Guthrie.

-The Eighth Circle Stanley Ellin (1958) Ellin’s short stories are usually considered more important than his full-length books.
-Indeed, in this larger frame (which everyone agrees is his best novel), the plot gets a bit lost.
+The Eighth Circle Stanley Ellin (1958) Ellin’s terrific short stories are usually considered more important than his full-length books.
+Indeed, in this larger frame (which is universally acclaimed as his best novel), the plot gets a bit lost.
 Still, the details about this era’s private eye work are wonderful.

 The List of Adrian Messenger Philip MacDonald (1959) Memorable, not least because the serial killer racks up an astonishingly high body count for an interesting reason.
 Nice first sentence.
 MacDonald oeuvre is inessential overall.